elgw/nd2tool/README.md

 moment it only supports loops over XY, Color and Z, i.e., not over time.
 It is furthermore limited to nd2 files where the image data is stored as 16-bit unsigned int.

+Supported platforms: Linux.
+If you want to have this running under macOS or Windows, let me know.

 ## Usage